microtrain/bootcamp/03-BashScripting/01-Basics.md

 ### Attention to Detail

 [</> code](https://github.com/stack-x/restart_apache/commit/122e30e7396d219a0fba9c8b29a2a7875965732d) Check out the format of our new error message.
 It begins with the word _ERROR:_ in all caps.
 This is good UX in that it remove any ambiguity about what the message.
-To keep user feedback consitant prefix the error message in the first if statement with _ERROR:_.
+To keep user feedback consistent prefix the error message in the first if statement with _ERROR:_.

 ```sh
 git commit -am 'Improved messaging'